pmunts/muntsos/README.txt

 Raspberry Pi 5

-The Raspberry Pi 5 Model B yields another 2-3x increase in performance over the Raspberry Pi 4, at the expense of greater power consumption.
-It has a 2400 MHz BCM2712 ARMv8 Cortex-A76 quad-core CPU and is available with 4 or 8 GB of RAM.
+The Raspberry Pi 5 yields another 2-3x increase in performance over the Raspberry Pi 4, at the expense of greater power consumption.
+It has a 2400 MHz BCM2712 ARMv8 Cortex-A76 quad-core CPU and is available with 2 to 16 GB of RAM.
 The Ethernet receptacle and USB receptacles have swapped sides, so it has a form factor that is sort of a cross between the Raspberry Pi 1 B+ (same grouping of Ethernet and USB receptacles) and the Raspberry Pi 4 (same dual micro-HDMI receptacles and USB-C power